Given a triangle

 But recall that each determinant is the signed area of the parallelogram spanned by its column vectors and so

-To show that consider that given any non-degenerate triangle
+consider that given any non-degenerate triangle

 and a fixed planar point